hpk42/muacrypt/core/README.rst

 - something to speed up gpg key creation, e.g. by installing "rng-tools" on debian.

-- python2.7 and python3.5 if you can.
+- python2.7 and python3.5 including headers
+  ("python2.7-dev" and "python3.5-dev" on debian).
   If python3.5 is not present tests for it will be skipped.